Craig & Gould Infrastructure Improvements

 - Water and Sanitary Sewer – Partial improvements to the existing water mains and sanitary sewer mains in the neighborhood have been implemented in the past as necessary.
 This project will complete upgrades to the remaining portions of these systems before they become critical, taking advantage of the street and storm sewer construction to minimize inconvenience and disruption to residents.

-Final construction design and project start is scheduled for early 2020.
+Final engineering design is currently underway and the project is scheduled for construction to begin late summer 2020.

-ECOM Technical Services, Inc. has been awarded the contract for design and will include engineering design, surveying, permitting and geotechnical services for upgrading the streets, alleys, storm drainage, water and sanitary sewer infrastructure in the Craig and Gould North neighborhood to meet current design criteria standards.
+AECOM Technical Services, Inc. has been awarded the contract for engineering design, surveying, permitting and geotechnical services for upgrading the streets, alleys, storm drainage, water and sanitary sewer infrastructure in the Craig and Gould North neighborhood.